FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Background and related work

-Automated Fact Checking (AFC) involves different tasks and issues, such as extracting check-worthy claims from a speech or a large text, building fact checking tools based on previously checked facts or to evaluate at what level a claim can be considered true.
-These AFC methods typically integrate Machine Learning techniques.
-However, researches have also highlighted the limitations of these approaches due to the training set used or the detection of paraphrasing~\cite{graves2018understanding}.
-Nevertheless, recent advancements in this field due to architectures using the attention-based mechanism have led to important progress.
+Automated Fact-Checking (AFC) involves different tasks and issues, such as extracting check-worthy claims from a speech or a large text, building fact-checking tools based on previously checked facts or to evaluate at what level a claim can be considered true.
+These AFC methods typically integrate Machine Learning techniques, however, researches have also highlighted the limitations of these approaches due to the training set used or the detection of paraphrasing~\cite{graves2018understanding}.
+Nevertheless, recent advancements in this field, mainly because of the development of architectures using the attention-based mechanism, have led to important progress in the area.

-Typically, Automated Fact Checking is usually conducted through NLP models.
-There are different approaches to address this task according to the input~\cite{thorne2018automated}.
+Typically, Automated Fact-Checking is usually conducted through NLP models.
+There are different approaches to address this task according to the inputs~\cite{thorne2018automated}.
 One possibility is to derive the veracity of a claim without further knowledge or context~\cite{granik2017fake}, an approach highly unreliable.
 Similarly, a multi-source approach has been proposed to combine different information sources~\cite{karimi2018multi}.
 Other researchers leverage knowledge to reach more reliable decisions.
 FEVER is a dataset of claims extracted from Wikipedia and manually labelled as \textit{Supported}, \textit{Refuted} or \textit{NotEnoughInfo}~\cite{thorne2018fever}.
 Hanselowski et al.~\cite{hanselowski2019richly} made public another dataset for automated fact-checking, with validated claims and documents annotated.
 WikiFactCheck-English~\cite{sathe2020automated} contains claims, context information and evidence documents.
 A comparative transformer-based approaches for misinformation detection is presented by Huertas et al.~\cite{huertas2021civic}.

 These datasets are usually employed to train machine learning-based tools for AFC to later classify news claims without considering recent knowledge~\cite{miranda2019automated}.
 From another point of view, literature can also be organised according to how technology helps fact-checkers.
 An analysis study by Nakov et al.~\cite{nakov2021automated} identifies several tasks: searching for check-worthy claims, identifying already fact-checked claims, searching for evidences or providing automated fact-checking services.